vensder/simple_http_server/README.md

 # Simple Python http server in a Docker container

+Simple Python 2.7 HTTP server with GET, POST and HEAD requests handling in a Docker container.

 Jenkins can automatically detect and build newly created tags in a git repo.

 Configure in Advanced settings of Jenkins Job: